 Reforestation Investor Visa

-For each dependent included, the investment shall be increased in US$2,000.
+For each dependent included, the investment will need to be increased by US$2,000.

 The visa has a validity of 2 years.
 After this period, you may apply for a permanent residence permit, if you prove the disbursements from the reforestation project or prove that the reforestation company is providing maintenance and that their contract remains in force.

 After 5 years of permanent residency, you may be eligible for citizenship.
-You may be required to show some ties to the country, as a permanent home, have spent a significant time in Panama during your residency visa, have Spanish language skills, knowledge of Panama history, culture and values, and attend to an interview.
+You may be required to show some ties to the country, such as a permanent home, have spent a significant time in Panama during your residency visa, have Spanish language skills, knowledge of Panamanian history, culture and values, and attend an interview.

-- In case of investing through a legal entity you must submit affidavit of the Secretary or Treasurer of the Company (cannot be submitted by the interested party), certifying the activities, the ownership of the shares registered in the owner´s name issued in favor of the foreign applicant duly released and paid and the amount of capital stock.
+- In case of investing through a legal entity you must submit an affidavit of the Secretary or Treasurer of the Company (cannot be submitted by the interested party), certifying the activities, the ownership of the shares registered in the owner´s name issued in favor of the foreign applicant, duly released and paid, and the amount of capital stock.

 - Authenticated copy of the share certificate issued in favor of the forestry investors;

 - Copy of the Company’s Statement of Income, where the capital invested appears.
-If since the organization of the Company a fiscal period has not elapsed, a copy of the Certification of Registration in the Single Taxpayer Registry and a copy of the Corporate Tax must be submitted in its place.
+If a fiscal period has not elapsed since the organization of the Company, a copy of the Certification of Registration in the Single Taxpayer Registry and a copy of the Corporate Tax must be submitted in its place.